-At the time of writing, VPNArea offers a network of over 100 different servers (down from 200+) spanning over 65 countries (up from 60).
+At the time of writing, VPNArea offers a network of over 160 different servers spanning over 65 countries (up from 60 in 2018).
 Most of these are located within Europe and the U.S.

-Still, are the severs quality, offering high speeds?
+Still, are the servers quality, offering high speeds?

 VPNArea claims their client to server ratio (i.e. the number of people connected to a server) is amongst the best in the industry.
 This should mean better performance from their servers.